Background pattern

 Administration without infusion pump: dilute 150 mg (3 ampoules) in 500 ml of 5% dextrose.
 The resulting concentration is 0.3 mg/ml and the solution is colorless.
 Administer according to the specified speed in the posology "How to use Pre-par", considering that 20 drops of the prepared solution are equivalent to 1 ml.

-The diluent fluid should normally be 5% dextrose solution because with saline diluents, the probability of pulmonary edema increases.
-Saline diluents will be reserved for cases where dextrose solution is medically contraindicated, for example, in diabetes mellitus.
+The diluent fluid should normally be 5% dextrose solution because saline diluents increase the likelihood of pulmonary edema.
+Saline diluents will be reserved for cases where the dextrose solution is medically contraindicated, for example, in diabetes mellitus.

 Dilution